noahlu2010/noahlu2010.github.io/_pages/home.md

   - image_path: /assets/images/ambassador.jpg
     alt: "Student Ambassador"
     title: "Student Ambassador"
     excerpt: "I recently got selected as student ambassador for HKIS, and 26 students out of 76 candidates were selected.
-As a representative for the school I give tours to perspective parents and new students.
+As a representative for the school I give tours to prospective parents and new students.
 I also represent student leaders' perspective on parent coffee gatherings on various issues such as students' mental health and wellbeing."
     url: "/ambassador/"
     btn_label: "Read More"
     btn_class: "btn--inverse"